6519 Bisby Lake Avenue, #19235, San Diego CA 92159 | (619) 249-8671

 There is power in knowledge and numbers.
 Learning the laws and rules that apply to CCF's and networking with others in the field will increase your chances of success.

-Although CCF's are by definition provide non-medical care, Title 17 allows for exceptions or waivers for some relatively easily managed conditions.
+Although CCF's are by definition provide non-medical care, Title 17 allows for exceptions for some relatively easily managed conditions.

-Examples of these conditions in an ARF are use of inhalation-assistive devices, catheters, and insulin-dependent diabetes.
-In RCFE's, they include the administration of oxygen and contractures.
+Examples of these conditions in an ARF are use of inhalation-assistive devices, catheters, and insulin-dependent diabetes, and gastrostomies.
+In RCFE's, they include the administration of oxygen, diabetes, IPPBM's and contractures.
 RA Mears Consulting can provide you with the necessary documentation for such exceptions or waivers.

 Lawsuit Alleges Senior Facility Abandoned Residents In Tubbs Fire.
 (11/22/2017)